jj101k/binary-search-log/README.md

 Future versions of this tool might mitigate the behaviour for inconsistently ordered files, eg. by applying some fuzz to the search.

+### What about super-long lines?

+Line which exceeds the block size (currently 64KiB) aren't supported.

 ## Supported File Formats

 At the time of writing, this supports: